unoplatform/uno/doc/articles/get-started-wizard.md

 #### The XAML editor shows `The type 'page' does not support direct content` message

-This issue has been fixed in Visual Studio 17.8 Preview 5 and later.
+This issue has been fixed in Visual Studio 17.8 and later.

 If you're using an earlier version, XAML Intellisense [is not working properly](https://developercommunity.visualstudio.com/content/problem/587980/xaml-intellisense-does-not-use-contentpropertyattr.html) in Visual Studio when the active project is not the UWP one.